walkingmontage/dinject/README.md

 }
 </code></pre>

-Then you can use like this:
+Then you can use it like this:
 <pre><code>
 di.create(People);
 </code></pre>